IndianBoyBR/awesome-web-master/README.md

 ### Programming - JavaScript && TypeScript resources

 - [**Awesome VS Code**](https://github.com/viatsko/awesome-vscode) - A curated list of delightful VS Code packages and resources.

+- [**FreeCodeCamp**](https://www.freecodecamp.org/learn) - An expansive online platform offering free coding lessons and certifications.
+It's an excellent way to learn and master various programming languages and development tools at your own pace.

 - [**JavaScript The Right Way**](https://jstherightway.org/) - A guide intended to introduce new developers to JavaScript and help experienced developers learn more.